KatanaGraph/katana/README.md

 ```

 The other common method is to install Katana outside your project and import it
-as a package.
-If you install the `katana-cpp` Conda package as follows, `Katana` cmake package will be available:
+as a CMake package.

+The Katana CMake package is available through the katana-cpp Conda package,
+which is a dependency of the katana-python Conda package.
+You can install both
+with:

 ```Shell
 conda install -c katanagraph/label/dev -c conda-forge katana-python
 ```

-If you want to build and install Katana, assuming that you wish to install it under
-`INSTALL_DIR`:
+Alternatively, you can install Katana from source.
+The following command will
+build and install Katana into `INSTALL_DIR`:

 ```Shell
 cmake -DCMAKE_INSTALL_PREFIX=$INSTALL_DIR $SRC_DIR